-Reduced opening adjustable value of low-value asset - This is the taxable use percentage of the opening adjustable value of a low-value asset you have allocated to the pool for the income year.
+Reduced opening adjustable value of low-value asset

+This is the taxable use percentage of the opening adjustable value of any low-value asset you have allocated to the pool for the income year.

 Description of low-cost asset or second element of cost of asset in pool - In this column include a brief description of any low-cost assets you allocated to the pool for the income year.
 A low-cost asset is a depreciating asset (other than a horticultural plant) whose cost as at the end of the year in which the start time occurred is less than \$1,000.
 Also show in this column a description of any amounts included in the second element of cost of any assets in the pool at the end of the previous year and of any low-value assets allocated for this year.
-The second element of an asset's cost is capital expenditure on the asset which is incurred after you start to hold it, such as a cost of improving the asset - see The cost of a depreciating asset on page 14.
+The second element of an asset's cost is capital expenditure on the asset which is incurred after you start to hold it, such as a cost of improving the asset - see The cost of a depreciating asset on page 13.

-Cost of low-cost asset and Second element of cost - Include the cost after you have made any adjustments, such as for GST input tax credits - see The cost of a depreciating asset on page 14.
+Cost of low-cost asset and Second element of cost - Include the cost after you have made any adjustments, such as for GST input tax credits - see The cost of a depreciating asset on page 13.

-Reduced cost of low-cost asset or second element of cost - This is the taxable use percentage of the cost of low-cost assets you allocated to the pool for the income year or the taxable use percentage of any amounts included in the second element of cost of assets in the pool at the end of the previous year and of low-value assets allocated to the pool for this year.
+Reduced cost of low-cost asset or second element of cost - This is the taxable use percentage multiplied by

+- the cost of each low-cost asset you allocated to the pool for the income year - any amounts included in the second element of cost for the income year for - assets in the pool at the end of the previous year - low-value assets which you allocated to the pool in the current income year.